ValentinOVD/Open-Word-Database/README.md

 A project for creating a big dictionnary which contains all languages !

+# Open Word Database is now available online !

+You can check it out here : https://valentinovd.sollidi.us/owd/

+# Status

 We have 666 reviewed words + 11896 auto-translated words in French !